-OEM shock absorbers are usually an oil filled construction and provide a comfortable ride.
-You can expect up to 100,000 miles from an OEM set but regularly checking during service intervals is recommended.
-Upgrading to suit your new suspension or improve comfort is a common modification with instant results to the ride quality.
+OEM shock absorbers are usually an oil filled construction and provide a relatively comfortable ride.
+From an OEM set of shocks, you can expect up to 100,000 miles but regularly checking during them service intervals is highly recommended.
+Upgrading to suit your new suspension or improve comfort is a common modification that comes with instant results to the ride quality.

-Installing shock absorbers is a relatively straight forward job with the correct tools i.e. a strut spring compressor.
-If you have changed your springs before, this is a relatively straight forward job but if not, a professional will not charge too much in labor.
+In terms of the installation, it’s a relatively straight forward job but as long as you have the correct tools i.e. a strut spring compressor.
+If you have changed your springs before, this is a relatively straight forward job but if not, a professional shouldn’t charge too much.

-Badly worn shocks not only ruin the smooth ride but also cause handling issues and uneven tire wear.
-Below is a list of the best shock absorbers that provide a smooth ride and improve your vehicles handling.
+Below is a list of the best shock absorbers that provide a smooth ride and improve handling.

 Bilstein are a huge brand in the shock absorber industry and produce a wide variety of types to suit your vehicle.
 The 5100 series is suited for lifted trucks and SUV’s and have been designed to withstand the extra dampening demands of these vehicles.